JohnAD/temp_toponaming_gannt_chart/README.md

 3. Add the naming.

    Create a new v.22 branch first as this will cause slow downs.

+   Contact all the Workbench devs to encourage them to also make changes.

    Call the algorithmm for naming, but do not use it yet.